dj311/epd-wm/README.md

 using a Raspberry Pi's GPIO pins (since USB is pretty high bandwidth).

 ## Status
-This is a work-in-progress that ~~will crash before you can do anything useful with it~~ runs but is relatively buggy.
+This is a work-in-progress that runs, is slow but just about usable.
+It's unpolished and sure to be filled with memory leaks.

 I built this because I'd really like to get a normal, GUI-mode Emacs running on my e-paper display.
-It's now at a stage where that technically works, but is too slow to be usable (in my opinion).
+It's now at a stage where that technically works, but typing latency is still a little high.
 At the moment, it works well for the standard, high latency applications of e-ink.
 With the advantage of not having to bother writing e-ink specific code.